jcaillon/valet/docs/content/docs/010.usage/_index.md

 eval "$(valet self source -a)"

 log::info "Cool logs!"
-if interactive::promptYesNo "Do you want to continue?"; then echo "Yes."; else echo "No."; fi
+if interactive::confirm "Do you want to continue?"; then echo "Yes."; else echo "No."; fi
 ```

 > [!NOTE]